 My youngest wakes up and hits the floor running.
 I shuffle throughout the chaos zombie-like, eyes not fully open, brain not quite functioning as I wait for my coffee to brew.
 They both know not to ask questions until my mug is empty.
 They know, but they ask anyway.

 The weekends, though—the weekends are different.
 More relaxed.
 More time.
-Son No. 1 was relaxing upstairs, Son No. 2 had already eaten and was playing on the front sidewalk.
+My older son was relaxing upstairs, my younger son had already eaten and was playing on the front sidewalk.
 I sat in our living room with the window open, a fresh breeze blowing in, coffee in one hand a book in the other.
 At some point I closed my eyes and lay my head on the back of the chair.
 It started with the sound of crickets chirping and the traffic off in the distance.
-But the sound that threw me back to my childhood was the slap slap slap of Son No. 2's bare feet hitting the cement as he ran down the sidewalk.
+But the sound that threw me back to my childhood was the slap slap slap of my son's bare feet hitting the cement as he ran down the sidewalk.

 Suddenly I was a barefoot eight-year-old-girl running across the street to my best friend’s house.
 Her family had installed a pool and that summer we spent every waking moment swimming until our eyes were glowing red and our hair had turned green from chlorine.
 I was sure we would be best friends forever.